-We are in the midst of graduation season, and there are certainly plenty of reasons to be happy about that for seniors.
+We are in the midst of graduation season.
+And, there are plenty of reasons seniors are happy about that.
 For many schools across the country, one of the graduates gives a short speech.
 At some universities, though, we hear words of wisdom (hopefully) from award-winning authors, famous actors, and political figures.
-Here are some highlights from just a few of the speeches so far.
+Here are some highlights from just a few of the commencement speaker’s speeches so far.

 Helen Mirren—Tulane University

 Dame Helen Mirren is an Oscar award-winning actor from England.
 She went to teacher-training school, yet found herself acting and making movies—just the way she wanted to.
-Her speech to the graduates at Tulane University in New Orleans reminded them that getting to where you want in life will happen, even if the path isn’t normal or direct.
+She was the commencement speaker for Tulane University.
+Her speech to the graduates reminded them that getting to where you want in life will happen, even if the path isn’t normal or direct.
 She encouraged them to “trust listen to your instinct, grab the opportunity it presents itself, and then give it your all.”

 She offered “Helen’s Top 5 Rules for a Happy Life”: You don’t need to rush into marriage; Treat people like people (with an addendum to be a feminist); Ignore anyone who judges the way you look; Don’t be afraid of fear; Don’t over-complicate things.